Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ALTERNATIVES
 When you want a common use well maintained small blocklist, use Disconnect's Simple Ad-filter or Peter Low's blocklist.
-These lists also aim to block adnetworks in stead of adsvertismens on websites (that is why theu only have over 3000 blacklisted URL's).
+These lists also aim to block adnetworks in stead of adsvertismens on websites (that is why they only have over 3000 blacklisted URL's).
 When you prefer large blocklist have a look at Energized.pro.
 They claim to have an automated process to remove dead links and duplicates.

                                                     ERRORS & ISSUES